Parveen-Patel/Excel-Toolbox/README.md

 - Use **Win/Loss sparklines** for binary data (e.g., profit vs loss).
 - Combine sparklines with **conditional formatting** for powerful mini-dashboards.

+---
+# 🖼️ Excel Hack: Insert Online Images with IMAGE Function

+Excel’s `IMAGE()` function lets you display an online image directly inside a cell using its URL.

+---

+## 📝 Steps

+1. **Copy the image address (URL)** from the web.
+   - Right-click on the image → Select **Copy Image Address**.
+2. In your Excel sheet, **paste the copied address** into a cell (e.g., `A2`).
+3. In the cell next to it (e.g., `B2`), type: =IMAGE(A2)
+→ This will insert the image from the URL stored in `A2`.
+4. Press **Enter** and the image will appear inside the cell.

+---

+## 🎯 Why It’s Useful
+- Embed images directly into your spreadsheet without downloading them.
+- Great for product catalogs, dashboards, or reports.
+- Keeps your file lightweight since only the URL is stored.

+---